Movie Clips for Learning Video Editing and Filmmaking

 The education version allows you to install EditClass on all devices at a single education or nonprofit site.
 You can also share it with your current students to use on their own devices, eg for working at home.

-You can also request an invoice.
-Email me with a purchase order, or provide details of who the invoice should be made out to.
+Education institutions and companies can request an invoice.
+Email firstname.lastname@example.org with a purchase order or details of who the invoice should be made out to.